Conservation Foundation saves Felts Audubon Preserve

 It announced it is taking into “permanent protection” the 29 acres of Felts Audubon Preserve in Manatee County.

-The preserve has walking trails and bird-watching opportunities in a “park-like bird sanctuary,” it said in a news release.
+The preserve has walking trails and bird-watching opportunities in a “park-like bird sanctuary,” according to a news release.

 The Conservation Foundation worked with Manatee County Audubon Society along with residents of the area to raise $50,000 for the property in perpetuity.